Hoover Institution Library and Archives: Key collections

 Asiatic Russia and its colonization, the "Okhrana", the Russo-Japanese War, and Russia's participation in World War I.

 Other special collections include the Hoover Institution/Research Libraries Group, Inc. (RLG)/Russian State Archival Service Cataloging Project and the Soviet Communist Party Archives Microfilming Project.
+Additionally, the papers of Pyotr Wrangel are stored at the Hoover Institution.

 Digitized audiovisual recordings and transcripts of more than 1,500 Firing Line episodes were contributed to the American Archive of Public Broadcasting via external links from The Hoover Institution Library and Archives at Stanford University.

-The Hoover Institution hosts the Chiang Kai-shek diaries and the opening of the diaries for study has contributed to a surge in academic publishing China's Nationalist period.

-In 2021, it acquired Wang Jingwei's personal papers.
+The Hoover Institution hosted the diaries of Chiang Kai-shek and his son Chiang Ching-kuo from 2004 to 2023, until they were transferred to Academia Historica in Taiwan.
+In 2021, it acquired Wang Jingwei's personal papers and collections.